jasmeetsasan2014/BA_Assignment/ReadMe.txt

 Step 7: Check all the folders and files created.

 Step 8: To run 4th script i.e. Model3.R, you need to download the csv attached (CompleDataSetWithForecast.csv) with deliverable or download it from Github.
 		Don't rename it.
-Move the downloaded csv in your R directory
+Move the downloaded csv in your Adobe folder/directory that we created on Step-2

 Step 8: We are all set for our analysis now!!!!